 Trump administration weighs deeper involvement in Yemen war

-Newly recruited Houthi fighters ride on the back of a truck during a parade in Sanaa, Yemen, before going to fight government forces.
 Defense Secretary Jim Mattis has asked the White House to lift Obama-era restrictions on U.S. military support for Persian Gulf states engaged in a protracted civil war against Iranian-backed Houthi rebels in Yemen, according to senior Trump administration officials.
+In a memo this month to national security adviser H.R.
+McMaster, Mattis said that "limited support" for Yemen operations being conducted by Saudi Arabia and the United Arab Emirates - including a planned Emirati offensive to retake a key Red Sea port - would help combat a "common threat."

 Discussions